The 8 Best User Feedback Tools for your SaaS

 I’m going to explain exactly why you should be listening to your customers if you aren’t already.

-Then, I’ll run through the two types of customer feedback tools – microsurvey and long-form – explaining the pros, cons, and use cases for each.
+Then, I’ll run through the types of customer feedback surveys – microsurvey and long-form – explaining the pros, cons, and use cases for each.

 Finally, I’ll show you 8 of the best customer feedback tools for your SaaS.